Beyond Model Ranking: Predictability-Aligned Evaluation for Time Series Forecasting: Method

 Algorithm~\ref{alg:scp} summarizes the steps.
-Computationally, with fast Fourier transform and Welch estimation, SCP costs \(\mathcal{O}(N\log N)\) per sample.
+Computationally, with fast Fourier transform, SCP costs \(\mathcal{O}(N\log N)\) per sample.
 This is substantially lower than matching–based Lempel–Ziv–style predictability estimators, which typically entail at least quadratic–to–cubic time in sequence length (e.g., \(\mathcal{O}(N^3)\) in naive implementations) and usually target single–step predictability, whereas SCP yields a multi–step estimate aligned with the evaluation horizon.

-\textbf{Theoretical interpretation.} If \((\vx,\vy)\) is jointly Gaussian and wide–sense stationary around the boundary, the Bayes predictor is linear \citep{koGPBayesFiltersBayesianFiltering2009}.
+\textbf{Theoretical interpretation.} If \((\vx,\vy)\) is jointly Gaussian and wide–sense stationary around the boundary, the Bayes predictor is linear \cite{koGPBayesFiltersBayesianFiltering2009}.
 In this case, Eq.~(\ref{eq:scp-uni}) is a consistent estimator of the intrinsic predictability \(\mathcal{P}^\star_{xy}\) as the effective sample size grows.
-For general (possibly non-linear) processes, \(\widehat{\mathrm{MSE}}_{\mathrm{lb}}\) lower–bounds the error of any linear time–invariant forecaster using \(\vx\), hence \(\mathcal{P}_{xy}\) is a conservative estimate that isolates the explanatory power of stable linear dynamics across frequencies and sets a meaningful baseline for non-linear forecasters.
+For general processes, highly non-linear or non-stationary components often manifest as stochasticity (noise) in limited-sample regimes.
+Therefore, by treating these components as unexplained variance, SCP provides a robust and conservative baseline.
+It captures the reliable signal structure while avoiding the pitfall of overfitting to chaotic dynamics that are theoretically deterministic but practically unpredictable.
+Nevertheless, our framework is not limited to the linear setting.
+We discuss extensions that incorporate nonlinear dependencies in Appendix~\ref{sec:appendix_nonlinear}.